 When it comes to social media, millennials don’t discriminate.
 Although these consumers gravitate to different social networks for different purposes (think Pinterest for DIY ideas or fashion inspiration), they have accounts on a variety of channels and tend to hop between them throughout the day.
 They are also usually the first group to test new social apps and platforms when they emerge.

-As a result, beauty brands should keep a pulse on the social media space, and consider how new platforms may fit into their overall marketing strategy.
+As a result, beauty brands should keep a pulse on the social media space, and consider how new platforms may fit into their overall digital marketing strategy.

 Most of all, you should think of creative ways to promote your presence and drive engagement across these different platforms.